unum-cloud/uform/README.md

 ## Speed

-On RTX 3090, the following performance is expected on text encoding.
+On Nvidia RTX 3090, the following performance is expected on text encoding.

 | Model                                     | Multilingual |                  Speed |    Speedup |
 | :---------------------------------------- | -----------: | ---------------------: | ---------: |